nsbarr/self-therapy/content/posts/my-first-post.md

   alt=""
 >}}

-In this vision, the conversational interface recedes from the user experience, creating more of a "single-player" feel.
 The AI Practice Partner itself may not even require an LLM like ChatGPT, and may instead make use of a model designed specifically for IFS.
 Of course, this is just one direction.
 Given the wide variety of approaches people take when it comes to their inner work, there are many other directions that the design could take.
 Would the best solution accommodate as much customization as possible?

 It's not clear.
 AI systems are quickly entering all aspects of our lives, and we currently lack toolkits and design patterns that ensure these systems are implemented effectively and safely.
 When it comes to mental health, we might ask questions such as: is the system designed to heal us, or to help us heal ourselves?
 Will it prepare us for the messiness of being human, or will it shield us from that messiness?
 Will we become more resilient thanks to this system, or more reliant on it?